CoFL: Continuous Flow Fields for Language-Conditioned Navigation: Large-Scale BEV Navigation Dataset Construction

-To evaluate our method, we constructed a dataset focusing on language-conditioned navigation.
+To evaluate our CoFL, we constructed a dataset focusing on language-conditioned navigation.
 Formally, our dataset consists of $N$ samples $\mathbb{D} = \{(I_i, \ell_i, \mathbf{V}^*_i, \tau^*_i)\}_{i=1}^N$, where $I$ represents the RGB BEV observation, $\ell$ is the instruction, and $\mathbf{V}^*$ and $\tau^*$ denote procedurally generated flow field and trajectory annotations.
 The pipeline is detailed below.

-\subsubsection{Visual Observation Generation}
+\subsection{Visual Observation Generation}

 We utilize high-quality scenes from two large-scale 3D indoor scene libraries: \textbf{Matterport3D}~\cite{chang2017matterport3d} and \textbf{ScanNet}~\cite{dai2017scannet}.
-As detailed in Table~\ref{tab:datasets} and Fig.~\ref{fig:image_collection}, for each region, we generate 1 top-view and 8 multi-oblique views with randomized pitch angles ($45^\circ$-$80^\circ$).
-Specifically, we render RGB images as observations $I$ and corresponding annotated semantic maps $\mathcal{S}$.
+As detailed in Fig.~\ref{fig:image_collection} and Table~\ref{tab:datasets}, for each region, we generate 1 top-view and 8 multi-oblique views with randomized pitch angles ($45^\circ$-$80^\circ$).
+Specifically, we render these RGB images as observations $I$ and corresponding annotated semantic maps $\mathcal{S}$.
 The semantic maps are used to instantiate language instructions $\ell$ and to derive procedural flow field and trajectory annotations ($\mathbf{V}^*$,$\tau^*$).
 For reproducibility, we also record per-view camera calibrations.

-\subsubsection{Language Instruction Generation}
+\subsection{Language Instruction Generation}

 To enable language conditioning, we synthesize instructions using diverse, multi-template patterns.
 We combine action verbs (e.g., \textit{``Navigate to''}, \textit{``move toward''}) with a target phrase $\ell_{\mathrm{target}}$, formed by the target name with optional spatial modifiers (e.g., \textit{``left of''}, \textit{``behind''}) and optional relative descriptors when needed (e.g., \textit{``the second from the upper side''}).
 We define a dataset-specific label mapping $\mathcal{R}$ based on the official taxonomy, partitioning labels into free space and obstacles; the target name in $\ell_{\mathrm{target}}$ is drawn from a targetable subset of obstacle categories in $\mathcal{R}$ for instruction synthesis.